petermsiegel/F-string-APL/README.md

 22∘C
 33∘C

-⍝  Place a pair of quotes around the lines of each simple object in a complex object.
+⍝  Place a pair of quotes around the lines of each simple array in a complex array.
-⍝  Note that every such object will be quoted, not just character objects (see `Q).
+⍝  Note that every such array will be quoted, not just character arrays (see `Q).
    ∆F '{`W  ("cats")(⍳2 2 1)(2 2⍴⍳4)(3 3⍴⎕A) }'
 'cats'   '0 0 0'   '0 1'  'ABC'
          '0 1 0'   '2 3'  'DEF'